 Mis Sold Stocks and Shares ISAs

-If you have been mis sold stocks and shares ISAs, you may be able to claim compensation.
+If you think you've been mis sold a stocks and shares ISA, you may be able to make a compensation claim.

 - Cash ISAs